 With start-up support provided by the Richard P. Garmany Fund at the Hartford Foundation for Public Giving, CFPA hosted meetings of area citizens interested in forming a a Friends group to support activities and funding at this special place.
 They formed the "Friends of Auerfarm Scenic Reserve" (FASR) advisory committee with this Statement of Purpose.

-Visit the links below for a Flyer with more information about the Scenic Reserve and Minutes of Friends meetings.
-For the latest information, events, and volunteer opportunities, visit the FASR Facebook page and/or contact Executive Director Eric Hammerling via firstname.lastname@example.org or 860/346-TREE.
+Visit the links below for a brochure with more information about the Scenic Reserve and Minutes from the most recent Friends meeting.
+For the latest information, events, and volunteer opportunities, visit the FASR Facebook page and/or contact Executive Director Eric Hammerling via email@example.com or 860/346-TREE.